sigasi/sigasi_insights/content/tech/preview.md

 {{< figure src="/img/releasenotes/preview/GhdlSplitArguments.png" title="Ghdl split simulation arguments" width="500">}}

+* Improved memory consumption for specific kinds of project setups
 * **[VHDL]** Default values for generics are now part of the autocompleted component declaration
 * **[VHDL]** Allow multiple capitalization differences at once to be fixed from the problems view
 * **[VHDL]** Improved auto indentation for procedures